Friday, March 21, 2025

 “Saints” in a biblical sense are simply people who are following Jesus and have the spirit of Christ.
 I don’t believe it’s up to humans to qualify who is and who isn’t a saint.
 That’s judging, and judgment is reserved for God alone.

 The ”truth” and “way” very clearly are referred to in the gospels as being Jesus—simply and exclusively Jesus.
 Jesus is the truth.
 Jesus is the way.
 When we try to be part of the truth and the way, we’re simply trying to be like Christ; trying to have a Christlike spirit.
 That’s what the narrow way with few that be that find it is: living with a Christlike spirit.
+It doesn't and shouldn't refer to a specific sect or group of people.

 I believe that “the church” refers in a global sense to people in any place and time who God feels are doing the best with what they know.
 So, it’s not for us to decide who’s part of that church and who’s not, but just for God to know and determine.
 Then “churches,” or individual faith communities or groups, are many, and each one has people who live with good spirits and those who don’t.
+Just as there are millions of "Christians" by name and not by spirit, there are also many Christians by spirit even if not by name; the latter are what make up "the church" in a spiritual sense, and they come from all people, cultures, faith communities, and persuasions across the world and across time.

 What I’ve come to realize is that, in many cases, instead of people feeling like they want to opt in to a fellowship with others who are trying to be better versions of themselves, too many, particularly from families who have been part of a tradition for generations, instead feel/felt a lot of pressure to not opt out.
 For too many, it was a push and not a draw, and with that push came a lot of expectations.
 I’m from a family with only a few family members who participate in my particular fellowship and the majority/rest of my family members are either part of other traditions or have other belief structures.
 I think that has helped me understand that it’s about individual service and spirit and not about participation or tradition.
 For me to think with exclusivity about my faith community would mean that the majority of my family and friends were excluded from God's family…and that’s neither a belief I have, nor a thought process I’m willing to entertain.